 The gap isn’t just widening because of the growing pervasiveness of Millennials in our economy.
 As I introduced in The End of Business as Usual, anyone who places increasing emphasis on technology as part of their daily routine, in many ways, their behavior mimics that of Millennials and as a result, they prove elusive or immune to traditional marketing and service.
 In the book, I refer to this class of consumer as “the Connected Customer” and their behavior is noticeably dissimilar to that of their traditional counterparts.
 The connected customer is the stranger you must get to know as in comparison to the customers of the past, this group is only growing and it’s traversing demographics.
 As such, the connected customer becomes what we can or should now refer to as Generation C where the “C” represents connectedness.

 No longer can we blame it on the youth.
 We must blame, if anything, the disruption of technology.
 Nowadays, age ain’t nothing but a number.
-It is how people embrace technology, from social networks to smartphones to intelligent appliances, that contributes to the digital lifestyle that is now synonymous with Gen-C.
+It is how people embrace technology, from social networks, VoIP phone service, smartphones to intelligent appliances, that contributes to the digital lifestyle that is now synonymous with Gen-C.

 A recent study published by Nielsen brings Generation C into light.
 In just one image, we can begin to comprehend the disruption of digital revolution on society.
 Call it the social economy.
 Call it the mobile or the app economy.
 Call it the connected economy.
 Whatever we call it, this incredible transformation that we’re witnessing, is indeed nothing short of a digital revolution.